-A multiple myeloma diagnosis can be overwhelming for a loved one.
-They’ll need encouragement and positive energy.
-In the face of this, you may feel helpless.
-But your love and support can play a pivotal role in their recovery.
+A multiple myeloma diagnosis can be overwhelming.
+If your loved one has multiple myeloma, they’ll need encouragement and positive energy.
+You may feel helpless in the face of this, but your love and support can play a pivotal role in their recovery.

 Here are a few tips to help a loved one manage and cope with multiple myeloma.

 Your loved one has a lot on their plate, so they’ll appreciate any support you can offer.
-Managing multiple myeloma treatment can be stressful.
-If you learn about their condition and treatment, it’ll be easier to empathize and understand their recovery process.
+Managing treatment for multiple myeloma can be stressful.
+If you learn about their condition and treatment, it can be easier to empathize with them and understand their recovery process.

-Your presence at appointments is helpful because your loved one may not remember every bit of information shared by the doctor.
+Your presence at appointments is helpful because your loved one may not remember every bit of information that their doctor shares.
 Offer to take notes for them to refer back to after the appointment.

 You may not agree with your loved one’s decision regarding treatment.
 However, they have to make a decision based on what they feel is right for their body and health.